lengarvey/vimrc/README.md

 ## Features

-Uses the excellent NeoBundle to manage plugins.
+* Uses the excellent NeoBundle to manage plugins.
-Customised for fast Ruby and Rails development.
+* Customised for fast Ruby and Rails development.
-Custom
+* Custom compiled Source Code Pro font to save you from compiling it yourself.

 ### [CtrlP](https://github.com/kien/ctrlp.vim) like file navigation using [Unite](https://github.com/Shougo/unite.vim):